pajeronda/xai_conversation/README.md

 - Context-aware actions based on home state
 - Image generation (automatically uses the `grok-2-image` model)

+### 📸 Photo Analysis Service
+New `photo_analysis` service for analyzing images with AI.
+Can be used in scripts and automations by passing camera snapshots or external image URLs.

 ### 💻 Grok Code Fast
 Dedicated service for Home Assistant code generation:
 - YAML for automations and configurations